Suhas-Murthy/E-stationary/README.md

 ### `Run Commands on Terminal` you must run this codes before starting with the projects
 ### At start make a folder and open that folder in the V.S.CODE OR ANY OTHER CODE EDITORS ###

+Replacing src folder and index.html with the folder given in the repository.
+1.Delete the folder name src in project directory and paste the folder from this repository named as src.
+2.Go to the project directory, public>index.html and replace that .html file with index.html file that has been given in repository.

 ### installing React Bootstrap
 `npm install react-bootstrap bootstrap`